Battle of the Ancre Heights: British preparations

-British plan of attack
+British plan

 Operations north of the Ancre waited on the completion of the capture of the ridge north of Courcelette and Thiepval, by the Canadian Corps and II Corps.
 The remainder of Stuff and Schwaben redoubts were to be captured and the front line was to be advanced to Regina Trench/Stuff Trench (Staufen Riegel) on the reverse slope of the ridge, the attack being set for 1 October.
 On 5 October Gough issued a Memorandum on Attacks which summarized the lessons of the battle.
 Gough pointed out that maintaining the momentum of an attack required succeeding waves and reserves not be kept waiting for opportunities to intervene in the battle, because communication delays left them with no time to act.
 Brigadiers should reorganize the troops holding successive objectives, since these troops became reserves once the advance had moved on.

 Brigadiers should move with the advance and divisional commanders should create reserves by reorganizing their brigades.
 Headquarters should be placed where attacks could be seen, to keep in touch with events when communications broke down, a chronic problem which was increased by distance from the front line.
 Telephone links in the rear were far easier to maintain but became less important once the infantry battle began.
 Corps headquarters also had the benefit of air observation and less need of direct communication with troops on the battlefield, since their main role was counter-battery artillery-fire, which was independent of the infantry battle.
 The attack was to be maintained by the use of reserves moving towards objectives laid down before the attack, so as to make them independent of messages from the front line, which were often delayed and out of date if they arrived.